1Computer1/lexure/docs/classes/args.md

 * **save**(): [ArgsState](../interfaces/argsstate.md)

-Saves the current state that can then be restored later.
+Saves the current state that can then be restored later by using {@linkcode Args#restore}.

 **Returns:** [ArgsState](../interfaces/argsstate.md)